johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

  user queries, performing iterative lookups to authoritative servers to resolve domain names.

-* **OTS Hint:** A DNSSEC-signed SVCB record included opportunistically in the Additional section of an authoritative DNS response, intended to signal the responding authoritative nameserver's transport capabilities.
+* **DTS Hint:** An SVCB record included in the Additional section of an authoritative DNS response, intended to signal the responding authoritative nameserver's transport capabilities.

 * **SVCB Record:** Service Binding record, as defined in {{!RFC9460}}.